 As you purchase this tool and that service, you may notice your budget starts shrinking.
 Now the seemingly unlimited funds you once had are forcing you to cut costs.
 But with every tool and service now essential to your agency, where do you even start?

-Depending on how you look at it, cutting costs in your agency may or may not be an enjoyable process.
+Depending on how you look at it, cutting costs in your digital agency may or may not be an enjoyable process.
 It may prove easy to cut some services but not so easy to cut others.

 However, knowing where to save money for your agency will serve you in positive ways if you do it correctly.
 Let’s get into some of the ways you can start cutting costs and saving more in 2022.